-s 1.
-The College will ensure that its codes are published and are available on request.
-Advice on the codes may be obtained from the Clerk to the Corporation.
+1. The College will ensure that its codes are published and are available on request.
+Advice on the codes may be obtained from the Director of Corporate Governance, Risk and Compliance.

 2. In line with best practice and to meet the requirements of the Public Interest Disclosure Act 1998, a Whistleblowing Policy has been adopted in consultation with the recognised trade unions.
-A copy is available from the Clerk to the Corporation.
+A copy is available from the Director of Corporate Governance, Risk and Compliance.
 3. Public service values are at the heart of the further education service.
 High standards of personal and corporate conduct, based on the principles set out in SCUC's Code of Ethics should underpin all decisions taken.